 When to Surrender in Blackjack?

-Knowing when to surrender in blackjack can significantly improve a player's strategy by minimizing losses in unfavorable situations.
+Knowing when to surrender in blackjack can significantly improve a player's strategy by minimizing losses in unfavourable situations.
 The decision to surrender hinges on whether you are playing a game that allows for late surrender or, less commonly, early surrender.

 Late Surrender